 How to Deal with Chewing in Five-Month-Old Golden Retrievers

-At five months, your puppy is likely smack dab in the middle of teething.
+At five months, your puppy is likely smack dab in the middle of the teething phase.

 This can be painful and irritating for your puppy, which causes them to seek out things to chew and bite.